Sneeds-Feed-and-Seed/sneedacity/CODE_OF_CONDUCT.md

 Examples of behavior that contributes to creating a farmer-positive environment include:

-* Using welcoming and inclusive language
+* Using welcoming and civil language
 * Being respectful of differing viewpoints about farming
 * Gracefully accepting constructive criticism
 * Focusing on what is best for the farm